 WG members from the RySG and ccNSO will check with their groups to see if there are any concerns about using the RZ-LGR for existing gTLDs.

+Update on data collection -- this exercise is to use the latest version of the RZ-LGR to determine the variant labels of delegated and to-be delegated gTLDs in the 2012 New gTLD Round and determine whether the list of calculated variants match those that were identified by the applicant.

+There is no significant difference between the variants calculated by the RZ-LGR and those self-identified variants from the 2012 round.

+There are two cases where there is a difference -- one likely related to an alternative spelling and the other potentially a typo.

 The EPDP Team discussed a scenario where an applicant applied for an ASCII gTLD and would like to apply for a self-identified “variant” (e.g., .Quebec and .Québec).
 This might be an opportunity for .Quebec to submit a public comment on the Initial Report if they want that specific use case to be taken into account, but the EPDP Team agreed that RZ-LGR should be the only authoritative source for defining variants, and alternative spellings should therefore not be considered variants.